MetaMask/metamask-docs/wallet/how-to/connect/detect-metamask.md

 if (provider) {
     // From now on, this should always be true:
     // provider === window.ethereum
-    startApp(provider); // Initialize your app.
+    startApp(provider); // Initialize your dapp.
 } else {
     console.log("Please install MetaMask!");
 }

 function startApp(provider) {
-    // If the provider returned by detectEthereumProvider isn't the same as
+    // If the provider returned by detectEthereumProvider isn't the same as window.ethereum, something
-    // window.ethereum, something is overwriting it – perhaps another wallet. if (provider !== window.ethereum) {
+    // is overwriting it – perhaps another wallet.
+See the "Connect to MetaMask" guide for detecting
+    // and connecting to multiple wallets.
+    if (provider !== window.ethereum) {
         console.error("Do you have multiple wallets installed?");
     }